alihakimtaskiran/Incus/README.md

    Executes FDTD calculations on a Continuum object.
    - **time_steps** : It is number of time steps that field will evolve.
 It may take an integer.
 Lenght of time steps is given by ds/c/(<span>&#8730;</span>dim) ; where ds is grid spacing, c is max speed of sound in the grid(331.29 default) and dim is number of dimensions of the grid.
 All units are SI.
    - **backend** : It sets the backend.
 Only **numpy** is supported recently.
 Therefore it is always **numpy**
    - **observers** : Determines whether time dependent logging will be the case.
 If it is set to <code>None</code>, time dependent observation is not the case.
-However, it is a tuple or list of points e.g <code>[ (0,0), (2,2) ]</code> then it returns E-field amplitude of each given point.
+However, it is a tuple or list of points e.g <code>[ (0,0), (2,2) ]</code> then it returns Pressure-field amplitude of each given point.
 Returned array's order is the same as implicit order of the fed list/tuple.
 <hr/>